Skip to main content

 Omega-oxidation

-The omega-oxidation pathway occurs in the endoplasmic reticulum and is used to metabolize larger fatty acids, which given their hydrophobicity might be damaging to cells in high concentrations.
-In this pathway the fatty acids are metabolized to dicarboxylic acids which increases their water solubility for excretion in the urine.
-The first step uses cytochrome P450 enzymes that are also used to modify xenobiotic compounds with dioxygen, making them more soluble as well.
-The omega oxidation pathway is shown in Figure \(\PageIndex{32}\).
+The omega-oxidation pathway occurs in the endoplasmic reticulum and is used to metabolize larger fatty acids, which, due to their hydrophobicity, can damage cells in high concentrations.
+In this pathway, the fatty acids are metabolized to dicarboxylic acids, which increases their water solubility for excretion in the urine.
+The first step utilizes cytochrome P450 enzymes, which also modify xenobiotic compounds with dioxygen, thereby increasing their solubility.
+Figure \(\PageIndex{32}\) shows the omega oxidation pathway.

 Figure \(\PageIndex{32}\): The ER omega oxidation pathways for catabolism of fatty acids

-Three subfamily members of the cytochrome P450s (CYPs) show a preference for hydroxylation of short-chain fatty acids (C7-C10, CYP4B), medium-chain (C10-C16, CYP4A), and long-chain (C16-C26, CYP4F) fatty acids. which can be saturated, unsaturated and branched, fatty acids.
-Figure \(\PageIndex{33}\) shows a summary of the alpha, beta, and omega oxidation pathway
+Three subfamily members of the cytochrome P450s (CYPs) show a preference for the hydroxylation of short-chain fatty acids (C7-C10, CYP4B), medium-chain (C10-C16, CYP4A), and long-chain (C16-C26, CYP4F) fatty acids, which can be saturated, unsaturated, and branched.
+Figure \(\PageIndex{33}\) shows a summary of the alpha, beta, and omega oxidation pathways

 Figure \(\PageIndex{33}\): https://febs.onlinelibrary.wiley.com...8.2010.07947.x